Messaging App Telegram Pulled From Apple's App Store Due To 'Inappropriate Content' - Slashdot

 You know what I look for?
 A release that begins with a 1.0, because until it reaches that stage, I don't want to fucking touch it.

 Re:This is why we need to use Moon Man!
-(Score:2)
+(Score:3, Interesting)

+This is why we need to use the open source Diaspora [wikipedia.org] platform for all of our online communication needs.
+According to Wikipedia, Diaspora is "a distributed social networking service".

+Is it possible to talk about naughty things with Diaspora?
+Because that's why Telegram was banned from the App Store -- users were able to set up adult-oriented chat channels.

 ICO anyone?
 (Score:5, Insightful)